Skip to main content

 coredump_size :print coredump computed size and storage capacity

-heartbeat_dump :dump current Memfault metrics heartbeat state
+Heartbeat_dump :dump current Memfault metrics Heartbeat state

 post_chunks :Post Memfault data to cloud